gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

     1. Extract the :material-zip-box:`1.2 archive.7z` archive into the game folder (the one that includes :material-file:`GTAIV.exe`).
     2. Launch :material-file-download:`GTAIVSetupUtilityWPF.exe`.
 It may require you to install [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.32-windows-x64-installer).
 Due to widespread confusion, I should specify that this is just a failsafe method to install DXVK and set launch options - it is **not** mandatory for modpack's functionality.
     3. Press `Open`, select the same game folder.
-    4. Press `Install DXVK` and then `Setup launch options`.
+    4. Press `Update DXVK` and then `Setup launch options`.
 Don't touch the toggles unless you are confident in what you are doing.
     5. After pressing `Setup launch options` and pressing `OK` you will have launch options in your clipboard, so do one of the following:
         - **:material-steam: Steam**: Right click the game in your library, press `Properties...` and paste the contents in the `Launch options` field.
         - **:simple-rockstargames: Rockstar Games Launcher**: Open the game page in your library, open settings and paste the contents in the `Launcher arguments` field.
         - **Shortcut**: Right click on the game shortcut, click `Properties` and paste the contents at the end of the `Target` field.
     6. You are ready to play!
         - Launch the game via :material-steam: Steam, :simple-rockstargames: Rockstar Games Launcher or the `PlayGTAIV.exe` executable.
+        - In the Graphics settings, change `Graphics API` to Vulkan.
+If the game crashes, delete :material-file:`d3d9.cfg` and don't touch this setting.
         - It's preferable to start **a new game**.
 Existing savefiles can work, but you may encounter issues.
         - Set `Traffic Density` to `100` to take full advantage of the custom popcycle.
         - If you want **more mods, check out [additional mods](#additional-mods)**.